-The Murray, Australia’s longest river, stretches 1,558 miles from the Australian Alps to the Southern Ocean.
+The River Murray is the longest river in Australia.
+It stretches for 2,508 km from the Australian Alps to the Southern Ocean.
 Australia is home to many rivers which have been important to indigenous communities for centuries.
-The rivers of Australia play economic, social, ecological, and cultural roles in the modern day Australia.
+The rivers of Australia play economic, social, ecological, and cultural roles in modern day Australia.

-Darling River is a tributary of the Murray River, and it flows 915 miles from southwest Queensland.
-The river was discovered by the Europeans in 1815 and subsequently used for navigation purposes.
-Along the banks, the river's waters are used for small-scale agriculture and grazing.
-A network of dams and reservoirs has been built to control floods and supply irrigation schemes.
+The Darling River is a tributary of the Murray River and flows from southwest Queensland.
+The river has been used for navigation for centuries.
+Along its banks, the river's waters are used for small-scale agriculture and grazing.
+A network of dams and reservoirs have been built to control floods and supply irrigation schemes.
 Excessive water extraction has however caused the water quantity to decline.
 Pollution from pesticides and extended periods of droughts has had negative impacts on the flow of the river.
-The River supports populations of perch, catfish, Murray cod, and Murray hardyhead as well as lizards, frogs, turtles, rats, koala, and possum.
+The river supports populations of perch, catfish, Murray cod, and Murray hardyhead as well as lizards, frogs, turtles, rats, koalas, and possums.

 Other Rivers in Australia

-The rest of Australia’s rivers are Lachlan (895 mi); Warrego (858 mi); Cooper Creek (808 mi); Georgina (702 mi); Flinders (624 mi), and Diamantina (559 mi).
-The sustainability of Australia’s rivers are threatened by physical disturbance such as the construction of dams, excessive water extraction, human activities, pollution, and climate change.
+The rest of Australia’s longest rivers are Lachlan (1,448 km), Warrego River (1,380 km), Cooper Creek (1,300 km) and Paroo River (1,210 km).
+The sustainability of Australia’s rivers is threatened by physical disturbance such as the construction of dams, excessive water extraction, human activities, pollution, and climate change.